FabriceMesidor/ML_from_The-_Matrix/README.md

 # ML_from_The-_Matrix
-Using ML, NLP and graph theory to analyze the Matrix movie scripts and actors relationship
+Using ML (classification models), NLP and graph theory (eventually) to analyze the Matrix and the Matrix Reloaded movie scripts and actors relationship

 # JUSTIFICATION
 Love for the Matrix trilogy